bihor/fp_masterquiz/Documentation/User/Index.rst

 .. tip::

    If you have a quiz with more than 10 questions, the backend will be very slow.
 To avoid this, create a quiz with nearly empty questions.
    Finally edit every question individually.
+Second posibility: go to the backend module and click on "Show quiz properties".
+   There you could add questions to a quiz after you have created questions first.

 .. important::